By Pete Van Mullem

 Know the rules of the sport you coach.
 A fencing coach knows what counts as a valid touch to score in a bout, a football coach knows when the clock stops on downs and when it keeps running at different points in the game, and a wrestling coach follows the rules in helping an athlete make weight.
 If you fail to demonstrate your understanding of the rules, especially the basic rules of your sport, your competence as a coach will come into question and you may lose the ability to lead your athletes.

 What transpired in that game is an uncommon occurrence in the sport of softball.
 The coaches leaned on the umpire to provide clarity.
 So which rules of your sport do you need to know?
-Any rule that if your athletes did not know would impact their athletic performance and any rule, that if you did not know would limit your team from reaching their full potential.
-For example, in American football when a coach lets valuable time slip away because they did not know when the clock stops toward the end of the game.
+Any rule that your athletes did not know would impact their athletic performance and any rule that you did not know would limit your team from reaching their full potential.
+For example, in American football, when a coach lets valuable time slip away because they do not know when the clock stops toward the end of the game.
 By learning the rules of your sport, you meet one of your four essential elements to serve as a coach.
-Yet, beyond the rules of play every sport has a nuanced approach – how the game is played.
+Yet, beyond the rules of play, every sport has a nuanced approach – how the game is played.

 Know How to Play the Game